christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 * the mobile app URI scheme (usually called "custom URI scheme") : `my-app:// + path ` that can be used either to directly launch the app if the app is installed, or for the [smart banner](https://developer.apple.com/library/mac/documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html).

-But do we really need to create a parameter ?
+But do we really need to define a parameter ?

 No, not really.
-We can combine it with the Applink tag in the HTML page, and detect it :
+We can combine it with the Applink tag in the HTML page, and our JS script can detect the presence and value of this tag.
+If I already use an Applink tag to indicate Facebook to redirect to the app, the script can re-use this value for its purpose :

 {% highlight javascript %}
 if( (typeof $("meta[property='al:android:url']").attr("content") != "undefined" || typeof $("meta[property='al:ios:url']").attr("content") != "undefined") && IS_MOBILE) {